etrandafir93/model-based-testing-practice/README.md

 We'll use the [Jqwik](https://jqwik.net) test engine on JUnit5 to run Property and Model-based tests.
 Additionally, we'll use [Testcontainers](https://testcontainers.com/getting-started/) to spin up Docker containers with different versions of our application.

-## Model Based Testing
+## Model-Based Testing

-Model-based testing (MBT) is a method for testing stateful software by creating a "model" that represents the expected behavior of the system.
+Model-based testing (MBT) is a method for testing stateful software by creating a "model" that represents the system's expected behavior.
 Instead of manually writing test cases, we'll use a testing tool that:

 - Takes a list of possible actions supported by the application,
 - Automatically generates test sequences from these actions, targeting potential edge cases,